Environmental Science (ENV)

 ENV 320.
 Environmental Data Analysis.
 (3 Credits)

-Serves as a practical capstone experience in environmental science.
+This course serves as a practical capstone experience in environmental science.
 The course involves individual engagement in experimental research, including experimental design, data collection, and data analysis.
-Successful completion of the third credit requires presentation of results in paper, poster, and/or oral presentation formats.
+Successful completion of major capstone requirements includes presentation of results in paper, poster, and/or oral presentation formats.
+Note: Junior or senior standing required.
+Students may enroll in this course multiple times, up to a maximum of 4 total credits.